hazybluedot/manager_review/README.md

 for instructions.

 ```
-> python manager_review.py -i -g gradebook.csv Assessment-Project#2_Team_Eval.csv
+> python manager_review.py -i -g gradebook.csv assessment.txt
 ```

 To record and include comments

 ```
-> python manager_review.py -ic -g gradebook.csv Assessment-Project#2_Team_Eval.csv
+> python manager_review.py -ic -g gradebook.csv assessment.txt
 ```

 If reviewers made typos or spelling errors when entering reviewee names you will be prompted for a name correction.
-These correctons will be saved in a file called `alieases.txt` in the current directory, you can specify an alternate file using the `--aliases` command option.
+These corrections will be saved in a file called `aliases.txt` in the current directory, you can specify an alternate file using the `--aliases` command option.

 ```